alexmill/machine-learning-wharton/README.md

 - Copy/paste the following link into to search box and click the magnifying glass icon to launch the notebook:
     - https://github.com/alexmill/machine-learning-wharton/blob/master/GoogleCollabVersion.ipynb
 - Colab users will have to execute the first cell to download the data from GitHub
+    - Say "yes" to any prompts

 ### Open non-interactive version

-To see an executed version of this notebook (with the code already run), open this links: https://github.com/alexmill/machine-learning-wharton/blob/master/ExecutedNotebook.ipynb
+To see an executed version of this notebook (with the code already run), open this link: https://nbviewer.jupyter.org/github/alexmill/machine-learning-wharton/blob/master/ExecutedNotebook.ipynb